skrodahl/showpiece/README.md

 A falling-block puzzle game in the style of Tetris, built around a new piece randomizer.
 Vanilla JavaScript, no dependencies, no build step.

+## Background

+I love Tetris-style games.
+The thing is, I think random pieces are too unforgiving.
+The 7-bag randomizer, on the other hand, is too predictable.
+I wanted a randomizer that can give both bursts and draughts, but not stray into completely random territory over time.
+What I came up with is, to my knowledge, a new way of randomizing the pieces while still keeping it fair.
+I called it "The Sliding 21-Bag".
+Then I looked at the principle behind it, and made it more generic.
+You'll find the specifics in [RANDOMIZER.md](RANDOMIZER.md).

+What you'll find here is a showpiece of the randomizer (hence the name *Showpiece*) in a real game.
+Complete with a statistics overlay and some other neat features.

+The spec for this game was written by Claude Sonnet 5, the implementation was done on my local Qwen 3.8 27B NVFP4 instance.
+Everything, except this intro, has been vibe coded and/or AI generated.

 ## The sliding 21-bag

 Modern Tetris games deal pieces from a **7-bag**, where every 7 pieces contain one of each.
 It's fair, but mechanical: no streaks, no dry spells. **Pure random** has variety, but no memory, so piece counts drift further from fair the longer you play.